713 The Features of Dispositional Change

 2 Yet another characteristic is gaining the ability to be considerate of God’s will.
 No matter what requirements God has of you in your duty, you are able to carry it out according to what God requires, act in an effort to satisfy God, and act with responsibility and faithfulness.
 All of these are ways to be considerate of God’s will.
 If you do not know how to be considerate of God’s will in the thing you are doing, you must do some seeking in order to accomplish that and to satisfy Him.
 If you can put these three principles into practice, measure the way you actually are living by them, and find a path of practice, then you will be handling affairs in a principled manner.
 Whatever you encounter and whatever problems you have to deal with, if you can find the principles of practice, then you will naturally be able to practice the truth.

-Adapted from “Only by Putting the Truth Into Practice Can You Cast off the Binds of a Corrupt Disposition” in Records of Christ’s Talks
+Adapted from “Only by Putting the Truth Into Practice Can One Cast off the Shackles of a Corrupt Disposition” in Records of Christ’s Talks